scchess/Qualimap/doc/analysis.rst

 :guilabel:`Include feature classification`

     **Optional**.
-Activate this option to analyze the distirbution of counts based on the annotation of the features.
-This option enables analysis of distribution of counts among feature groups; GC-content and length bias estimation.
+This option enables analysis of distribution of counts among feature groups defined by the biotype.
+In addition GC-content and length bias will be estimated.

 :guilabel:`Species`